safe-global/safe-docs/safe-smart-account/security/bug-bounty-program.md

 ## Rules

-Many of the [Ethereum Foundation’s bug bounty program rules](https://bounty.ethereum.org) are also applicable to the Safe bug bounty program:
+Many of the [Ethereum Foundation's bug bounty program rules](https://bounty.ethereum.org) are also applicable to the Safe bug bounty program:

 * Issues that have already been submitted by another user or are already known to the Safe team are not eligible for bounty rewards.
 * Public disclosure of a vulnerability makes it ineligible for a bounty.